Bride of the Century: Production

 Filming began in Namhae on December 9, 2013.

-After having dinner with the drama crew on December 16, 2013, an accident occurred on an icy street which lead to Lee Hong-gi suffering a dislocated shoulder and facial scratches.
-He was prescribed six weeks of rest and returned to the set on January 10, 2014.
+After having dinner with the drama crew on December 16, 2013, an accident occurred on an icy street which led to Lee Hong-gi suffering a dislocated shoulder and facial scratches.
+He was prescribed six weeks of rest and returned to the set on 10 January 2014.

 Reception

 It received a good response in Korea for a cable drama, with a peak viewership rating of 1.451%.

 According to one of China's biggest internet portal sites QQ, Bride of the Century ranked number one on weekly and monthly charts in both March and April 2014, exceeding 100 million views.
 It was also ranked as the most searched phrase on China's microblogging service Weibo.

 International broadcasting rights have been sold to Japan, U.S., China, Vietnam, Cambodia and other countries.
 A Chinese remake is expected to air at the end of 2014.